Updated January 2021

 Due to the benefits of modern technology you should not notice any significant change in our ability to respond to any enquiry or booking request.
 We would just ask for your patience if it takes us a little longer than usual to respond, especially if your enquiry or booking is for a tour more than 3 months in the future.
 We have also introduced temporarily reduced opening hours (Mon – Fri 10:00 – 16:00) to enable us to better manage this ongoing situation.

-We are staying in touch with all of our agents and partners on the ground and of course monitoring the world coronavirus situation.
+We are staying in touch with all of our tour-leaders and partners on the ground and of course monitoring the world coronavirus situation.
 As soon as travel becomes possible again we will look at how we can reintroduce tours to our destinations in a safe and responsible manner.

 Q: Does my travel insurance cover Coronavirus?

 A: It will depend on the specific wording of your individual travel policy.
 Every week sees new policies emerge onto the market which is a much-welcomed development.
 However it is unlikely that any policy will cover you for every possible scenario so you should check the policy wording carefully to ensure it matches your requirements.

 Q. What happens if there is a mandatory quarantine on return from my holiday?

 A. We will not cancel a trip if there is a mandatory quarantine, as we know that some travellers are happy to self-isolate when they return.
 Should you not wish to travel in these circumstances then if the mandatory quarantine was confirmed to be in place over the dates you are travelling (or was for an unspecified duration but was still in place at 30 days prior to departure) we will be as flexible as we can with regards to transferring or cancelling your booking.